Global Gateway link

 Compensation System

-• Regarding the Company’s officer compensation, compensation for Executive Directors consists of basic compensation (fixed compensation) based on the compensation grade for their position and job responsibilities, short-term performancerelated compensation consisting of a single year’s performance reflection, and mid-to-long term incentive compensation based on stock compensation aimed at sharing interests in enhancing corporate value with shareholders.
-In principle, Non-Executive Directors receive basic compensation and short-term performance-related compensation, while External Directors and Audit & Supervisory Board Members receive only basic compensation.
+• Regarding the Company’s officer compensation, compensation for Executive Directors consists of basic compensation (fixed compensation) based on the compensation grade for their position and job responsibilities, short-term performance-related compensation consisting of a single year’s performance reflection, and mid-to-long term incentive compensation based on stock compensation aimed at sharing interests in enhancing corporate value with shareholders.
+In principle, Non-Executive Directors (excluding External Directors and Directors who are Audit & Supervisory Committee Members) receive basic compensation and short-term performance-related compensation, while External Directors and Directors who are Audit & Supervisory Committee Members receive only basic compensation.

 • Regarding the compensation ratio by type of Executive Director, the higher the grade, the higher the amount of performance-related compensation.
 This is determined by using as benchmarks the compensation levels of companies that are similar to the Company in terms of business size, industry and business types.

-• The compensation for Directors is determined by the Committee on Compensation, and the compensation for Audit & Supervisory Board Members is reviewed and determined by the Audit & Supervisory Board.
+• The individual compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) is determined by the Committee on Compensation, and the individual compensation for Directors who are Audit & Supervisory Committee Members is determined through deliberations by the Audit & Supervisory Committee.

 System for Short-Term Performance-Related Compensation